Dual Degree - Peking University

 During the first year of the Dual Degree, students may join one of the seven Master's programs offered by the Paris School of International Affairs

 Dual degree students have to complete the required courses related to their chosen Master at PSIA.
-In addition, during their first year at PSIA, dual degree students must take at least one course within the concentration “Asian Studies” (unless they have already opted for such concentration).
+In addition, during their first year at PSIA, dual degree students are encouraged to take one course within the concentration “Asian Studies” (unless they have already opted for such concentration).

 During the second year of the dual degree, students join the School of International Studies at Peking University (SIS-PKU).